Sleep and seizures – the facts

 Why do so many seizures happen during sleep?

 Seizures during sleep can occur with any type of epilepsy.
 Some people have seizures occurring only during sleep whilst others have both daytime and night-time seizures.
-People who have only night-time seizures in their sleep are defined as having pure nocturnal epilepsy.
+People who have only night-time seizures in their sleep are defined as having nocturnal epilepsy.

 The International League Against Epilepsy (ILAE) defines nocturnal seizures as ‘seizures occurring exclusively or predominantly (more than 90%) from sleep.’

 It is estimated around 12 percent of people with epilepsy have nocturnal seizures.